The Chancellor has announced his Budget and again it’s great news for education and education suppliers.

 How this benefits education suppliers:

-Investment in college grounds and facilities is always a good thing as it means suppliers in construction, ground maintenance and landscaping will be in high demand by
+Investment in college grounds and facilities is always a good thing as it means suppliers in construction, grounds maintenance and landscaping will be in high demand by FE colleges.

 Regarding the T Level investment, although this funding was originally scheduled for February the money has now been made available to colleges to upgrade or even replace their equipment.
 Therefore, colleges and providers will be on the lookout for suppliers who can help them upgrade or improve.

-On top of all this, it was also announced that schools would receive a share of a £640 billion pot for capital funding by 2024-25, so even more money is being made available to the education sector.
+It was also announced that schools would receive a share of a £640 billion pot for capital funding by 2024-25.

-This is all great news for education and education suppliers.
-Increases in budgets create more opportunities for education suppliers to support schools and provide them with valuable resources and supplies.
+This is all positive news for education and education suppliers.
+Increases in funding creates more opportunities for education suppliers to support schools and provide them with valuable resources and supplies.

-Take a look at our school finances guide to find out how schools may be looking to use this budget and where you could fit in.
+Take a look at our School Finances Snapshot to find out how schools will be looking to use this extra funding and how you can support them.

-Or contact one of our Client Campaign Strategists who’d be happy to help.
+Or contact one of our campaign strategists who’d be happy to help.
+You can call us on 01256 460036 or email info@buzz-education.com.